bluescarni/mppp/doc/tutorial_pybind11.rst

 Note that, due to the fact that ``mpf`` arguments can be converted both to :cpp:class:`~mppp::real128` and :cpp:class:`~mppp::real`, overloads with :cpp:class:`~mppp::real128` arguments should be exposed **before** overloads with :cpp:class:`~mppp::real` arguments
 (otherwise, the :cpp:class:`~mppp::real` overload will always be preferred).
+The same holds true for :cpp:class:`~mppp::complex128` and :cpp:class:`~mppp::complex`.

-There's an important caveat to keep in mind when translating to/from :cpp:class:`~mppp::real128`.
-The IEEE 754 quadruple precision format, implemented by :cpp:class:`~mppp::real128`, has a limited exponent range.
+There's an important caveat to keep in mind when translating to/from :cpp:class:`~mppp::real128` or :cpp:class:`~mppp::complex128`.
+The IEEE 754 quadruple precision format, implemented by :cpp:class:`~mppp::real128` and :cpp:class:`~mppp::complex128`, has a limited exponent range.
 The value :math:`2^{-30000}`, for instance, becomes simply zero in quadruple precision, and :math:`2^{30000}` becomes :math:`+\infty`:

 >>> mp.prec = 113